18 Foolproof Headline Writing Tips You Should Know

 You’ll start to pick out patterns in the best headlines.
 They use strong verbs that convey action, motion, and achievement.
 They also eliminate stop words (words like of, for, nor, a, the, etc.) unless they’re necessary for the headline to make sense.

 There’s no reason to put your creativity on a leash when you’re writing headlines.
-In fact, I find writing easier when I don’t censor myself at all.
+In fact, one of the best headline writing tips is to let your creativity flourish.

 Feel free to make a bold or controversial statement.
 Maybe your opinion differs from the other movers and shakers in your industry.
 Don’t be afraid to take a stand.